HaywardPeirce/shopify_theme_tweaks/README.md

 * `P.O.`
 * `PO.`

-1. Create a new snippet called `po-box-no-shipping.liquid` with the following contents:
+Include the following in the `po-box-no-shipping.liquid` snippet you created in step 1:

 ```
   <script>
     (function($) {